icinganalysis/icinganalysis.github.io/content/A Langmuir B distribution is almost a normal distribution.md

 The Langmuir B drop size distribution is almost a normal distribution.

 ##Key points
-1. The Langmuir B drop size distribution is almost a normal distributions.
+1. The Langmuir B drop size distribution is almost a normal distribution.
-2. Perhaps it was originally intended that they be exactly normal distributions.
+2. Perhaps it was originally intended that it be exactly a normal distribution.
 3. The proposed alternatives in NACA-TN-2708 appears to have larger errors, rather than correcting errors.
 4. The other Langmuir distributions (C, D, E) do not fit a normal distribution as well.